The 20 Best Western Movie Actors Ranked

 One of the most popular stars of the '40s and '50s, Alan Ladd grew into a household name thanks to his frequent roles in exciting adventure Westerns.
 Ladd's old-fashioned charisma made otherwise forgettable Westerns like "The Light of Western Stars," "Whispering Smith," "Branded," and "Red Mountain."

 This early work prepared Ladd for a role in one of the greatest Westerns ever made.
-He starred as the titular character in 1953's "Shane," which follows a retired gunslinger who is drawn back into his former profession after he falls in love with the beautiful home keeper Marian Starrett (Jean Arthur).
-Shane bonds with Marian's young son, Joe (Van Heflin), but he's spared only a few moments of intimacy with the family after the ruthless cattle baron Rufus Ryker (Emile Meyer) begins threatening local villagers.
-Ladd's sensitive dramatic turn created a realistic romance, in a film acclaimed for its patient pacing and gorgeous cinematography.
-Joe's final cries for Shane to return are absolutely heartbreaking.
+He starred as the titular character in 1953's "Shane," which follows a gunslinger who chooses to defend a small family of farmers against the ruthless cattle baron (Emile Meyer) threatening the local homesteaders.
+During his time as a farm hand and defender, he falls in love with the beautiful (but married) home keeper Marian Starrett (Jean Arthur) and bonds with her young son, Joey (Brandon deWilde).
+But when the villainous cattle baron hires a merciless killer (Jack Palance), Shane must set down his plow and pick up his pistol.
+Ladd's sensitive dramatic turn created a realistic romance, in a film acclaimed for its patient pacing and gorgeous cinematography, and Joey's final cries for Shane to return are absolutely heartbreaking.

 17. Kurt Russell

 Russell continued to shape the modern leading man with roles in experimental Westerns that challenge preconceptions about the genre.
-2015's "Bone Tomahawk" combines Western, horror, mystery, fantasy, and exploitation influences into a lurid cannibal thriller, and Russell's gripping performance as the veteran Sheriff Franklin Hunt helped the film retain its emotional undercurrent amidst the goriest moments.
+2015's "Bone Tomahawk" combines Western, horror, mystery, and exploitation influences into a lurid cannibal thriller, and Russell's gripping performance as the veteran Sheriff Franklin Hunt helped the film retain its emotional undercurrent amidst the goriest moments.
+That same year, he starred in Quentin Tarantino's "The Hateful Eight," where he undercut his heroic image by playing a cruel, misogynistic bounty hunter John "The Hangman" Ruth.

 16. Buster Keaton